 The largest settlement for a dog bite injury case on record in Illinois was recently obtained by the plaintiff from American Family Insurance Company.
 American Family, a major underwriter of homeowner policies in the Western United States, settled the case if for $1.12 million in July 2013.
 The lawsuit stems from a vicious attack by bull mastiff on a 15-year-old boy.

-When a powerful dog is “locked” onto the body of a victim, as was in this instance, then any means of stopping the attack, including gunshot, is probably justifiable in a given set of circumstances.
-Gunshot, however, must be used with caution, and only used after all reasonable methods of stopping the attack have been tried.
+When a powerful dog is “locked” onto the body of a victim and shaking the victim, as in this instance, then any means of stopping the attack, including gunshot, is probably justified.
+Gunshot, however, must be used with great caution, and only used after all reasonable methods of stopping the attack have been tried.
 I mention this because I know of several well-publicized cases, one in Denver and another in Los Angeles, in which police officers felt justified in shooting an aggressive dog when other lesser types of force probably should have been used.
 I believe some cops are trigger-happy in their reaction to dogs and overreact in situations where they encounter an aggressive dog, particularly if the dog looks like a pit bull.

 According to the website of the law firm representing the boy, Kong had a history of violence towards people.
 He had previously bitten one person and had been reported to animal control on about eight occasions before the incident.
-The attorney’s website notes the previous settlements for dog bite cases in Illinois ranged from about $400,000-$835,000.
+The website of the attorney representing the boy notes the previous settlements for dog bite cases in Illinois ranged from about $400,000-$835,000.
 Hence, this settlement for $1.1 million represents a record.

 Bullmastiffs have been implicated in a number of serious dog bite attacks and fatalities on people in recent years.
-Males, most often the gender involved in serious dog bite attacks on people. an adult male bull mastiff is massive: Typical weight is about 150 pounds.
+Males, most often are the gender involved in serious dog bite attacks on people. an adult male bull mastiff is massive: Typical weight is about 150 pounds.
 Not surprisingly, the breed is being increasingly used as a guard dog or “territorial protector” by many.
 Some bull mastiffs, particularly those who are not properly trained or socialized, not neutered, obtained from poor breeding lines, chained for long periods, and of the male gender, can be extremely dangerous and difficult to control by the average dog owner.
 Similar dangers, and other documented serious dog bite attacks and fatalities on people, exist with other mastiff breeds, such as the Cane Corso and the Presa Canario.
 Generally speaking, Mastiff breeds, particularly if the dog is a male, generally are challenging for a first-time dog owner.
 One exception is the English Mastiff, a large but gentle breed.